 This course is due to commence in September 2017.

 Timetables and hours of study will be discussed at the interview.
-Attendance in College is for four to five days per week plus an additional 10 to 15 hours' personal self guided study.
+Attendance in College is for three days per week plus additional self guided study.

 What You'll Do